Hola muchachos. Welcome back to another episode of Olivia madness…essential oils to get rid of flies!

 - Peppermint – 5 drops

-The EOs used in this blend are common ones (aside from Idaho Tansy EO), yet the resulting blend is very effective against flies.
+The essential oils used in this blend are common ones (aside from Idaho Tansy), yet the resulting blend is very effective against flies.
 It gets the job done in a short period of time.

 6. Diffuser Blend Fly Repellent